 How will this affect current foreign workers in Japan and applicants?

-What are the other important facts about these newly revised visas?
+What are the other important facts about this newly-revised visa?

 - Japanese citizens are not qualified for these new visa statuses